-UConn's NRCA enables intergenerational learners (teens, adults & teachers) to generate real conservation benefits to Connecticut communities by providing the tools and support to carry out conservation-based service-learning projects or curriculum.
+UConn's Natural Resources Conservation Academy enables intergenerational learners (teens & adults) to generate real conservation benefits to Connecticut communities by providing the tools and support to carry out local conservation-based service-learning projects.

-Workshops located throughout Connecticut and are free to all participants.
+Workshops are located throughout Connecticut and are free to all participants.
 Visit the CTP website for more information and to apply to the program.